The slug club

 As he was walking, a tight knot appeared in his stomach.
 He wasn’t sure why.
 The alley was empty.
 But for some reason, his instinct was telling him that he was not quite alone.
 And he didn’t exactly feel in the best company.
 He crossed the little river.
 The turpid waters were moving slowly, in the gentle breeze, and glistening in the moonlight.
 He rolled his eyes thinking about his young friend praising the charm of good old spinners end.
 An eerie kind of beauty, girl… Really.
 He went through the passage that led to the main lane, facing the old factory.
 The main tower stood there, as always, ominous in the deeper darkness.
 He turned his back on it, as his house was somewhere at the end of the alley.
 He was almost there.
 And yet, the knot in his stomach grew tighter, still.
 He put his hands in his pockets, and reached for his wand.
 Something was definately lurking.
 He would have to be quick.
 He could almost smell the danger.

 He looked around.
 Turned.
 There was no breathing, no footsteps, no friction of fabric to be heard.
 Not one sound.
-And yet, a human shape was detaching itself from one of the abandonned houses’s shadows.
+And yet, a human shape was detaching itself from one of the shadows of the abandonned houses.
 It looks human, he thought.
 But it felt terribly wrong.
 Whatever that thing was, it was cursed.
 He let out his wand without a word.
 The second it seemed to make a motion, he stroke.
 The curse hit, and… Nothing happened.
 The shape then moved supernaturally fast in his direction.
 It looked male.
 Its face was hollow, its eyes red, and its greyish skin was clearly dotted with traces of decay.
 The corners of its discoloured lips rose in a twisted smile, that showed yellowish pointy canines.
 No. That couldn’t possibly be a vampire.
 Vampires were scarce.
 They were discreet, ever since they had almost been extinct, to the point where a Society for the Tolerance of Vampires had been created.
 Wild vampires were not supposed to exist.
 Not in here.
 Still, this being looked exactly like one.
 And not the kind of vampire meekly sucking on blood flavoured lollipops in Honeydukes under the protection of the STV.
 Severus Snape tried to strike again.
 Nothing.

-« A bit of politeness, finally. » the thing said.
+-A bit of politeness, finally. » the thing said.

-« You cannot curse me, I’m afraid.
+-You cannot curse me, I’m afraid.
 I am already dead. » He had a foreign accent.
 Eastern Europe, possibly.

-« Anything can be cursed.
+-Anything can be cursed.
 Even zombies and inferni.
 So can you.
 I’d advise you to avoid getting closer. »

 Severus didn’t have time to react, when it threw itself at him.
 In a split second, he was pushed on a wall, and teeth were about to sink into his neck, when he managed to throw a fire spell.
 This time, the rogue vampire squeeled as it burned.
 When he saw the fire extinguish itself way too quickly on the burning, rotten skin, Severus knew that it was time to run.
 And he did.